Privacy and cookies

-In particular, we may contact you for marketing purposes by email or text message if you have agreed to be contacted in this manner.
+In particular, we may contact you for marketing purposes by email, phone or text message if you have agreed to be contacted in this manner.
 We may also send you service communications via email or text, for example where you place an order for goods or services on our website, or you have made a donation by text.

 In our Supporter Promise, we have committed to communicating with you using an approach that is right for you.
 This means that we carefully manage the communications we send you to ensure that we are contacting you in the most appropriate way and that we are not sending you unwanted communications.